ReinProject/python-rein/doc/HOWTO-setup-rein.md

 You should now have the bitcoin-signature-tool and Coinbin for Rein to help make signatures with Bitcoin ECDSA private keys.

+Note: If you are already familiar with Bitcoin addresses, signatures and wallets, you can skip to Step 3 to setup your Rein identity.

 ##Step 2 -- Prepare a Bitcoin Wallet

 Rein provides the ability to have as many identities as you would like, though for anything where trust and reputation are important, you will probably want to transact through your main identity.
 These identities are defined by a Bitcoin ECDSA keypair (i.e. an address) which we call the identity's master address.